 Coeur d’Alene had a chance to capture the league championship outright, but the Post Falls Trojans had other plans.

-In a game that was borderline football, wrestling and hockey with a little basketball sprinkled in here and there, the Trojans used zone defenses to bottle up the Vikings 40-29 at The Arena in Post Falls.
+In a game that was borderline football, wrestling and hockey with a little basketball sprinkled in here and there, the Trojans used zone defenses to bottle up the visiting Vikings 40-29 at The Arena.

 Before the seeding can be decided for the Region I tournament, Post Falls (17-2 overall, 4-2 league) must take care of business Saturday against 4A Moscow.
 CdA (13-5, 4-2) and Lake City (11-7, 4-2) each swept Moscow and those games count as a tiebreaking criteria since all three 5A teams scheduled two games against Moscow.